 The IEL has a long tradition of organising and hosting important events.
-You can see our forthcoming events on this website, while below you can read about what we've done so far.
+Take a look at our forthcoming events, and below you can read about what we've done so far.

 The conferences and seminars organized under the auspices of the Institute have resulted in important publications.
 Particularly noteworthy are Lonbay and Biondi (eds), Remedies for Breach of EC Law (Wiley, 1997); Ellis, The Principle of Proportionality in the Laws of Europe (Hart, 1999); Goldberg and Lonbay (eds), Pharmaceutical Medicine, Biotechnology and European Law (Cambridge, 2000); Arnull and Wincott (eds), Accountability and Legitimacy in the European Union (OUP, 2002); Rubini, Microsoft on Trial (Elgar, 2010); and Trybus and Rubini (eds), The Treaty of Lisbon and the Future of European Law and Policy (Elgar, 2012).